saisruthivelpula2112/CSCE-548-PROJECT/README.md

 # CSCE 548 – Project 1

 ## Project Overview
-This project demonstrates basic database design and interaction using PostgreSQL and Python.
+This project demonstrates a PostgreSQL-backed application using Python.
-The goal is to create a relational database, populate it with data, and interact with it using Python code.
+It includes database schema creation, seed data insertion, and Python-based CRUD operations on a `users` table.

-The project includes:
+The project shows how to:
-- A PostgreSQL database schema
+- Design a relational database schema
-- Sample seed data
+- Load initial data into PostgreSQL
+- Connect Python to PostgreSQL
-- Python code to connect to the database
+- List users from the database
-- Python commands to list users and add new users
+- Add new users via a command-line interface

 ---

 ## Technologies Used
 - PostgreSQL 17
 - pgAdmin 4
-- Python 3
+- Python 3.13
 - psycopg2-binary
 - GitHub
+- Visual Studio Code

 ---

 ## Repository Structure
+CSCE-548-PROJECT/
+│
+├── sql/
+│ ├── schema.sql
+│ └── seed.sql
+│
+├── src/
+│ ├── init.py
+│ ├── db.py
+│ └── run_crud.py
+│
+├── .gitignore
+└── README.md